National Institute of Neurological Disorders and Stroke (NINDS)

 December 19, 2006—Public Law 109-416, the Combating Autism Act of 2006, amended the Public Health Service Act to expand and coordinate research activities with respect to autism spectrum disorders through the Centers of excellence and to establish the Interagency Autism Coordinating Committee.

-October 8, 2008—Public Law 110-361, the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education Amendments of 2008, reauthorizes programs at NIH with regard to muscular dystrophy, and designates the previously established research centers of excellence as Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers.
+October 8, 2008—Public Law 110-361, the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education Amendments of 2008 reauthorized programs at NIH focused on muscular dystrophy and designated the previously established research centers of excellence as Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers.

-September 26, 2014—Public Law 113-166, the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research and Education Amendments of 2014, reauthorizes and extends the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education Amendments (MD-CARE) of 2008.
-The bill adds cardiac and pulmonary function to the research areas covered by the Wellstone Centers, add members to the Muscular Dystrophy Coordinating Committee, and specifies twice-yearly meetings of the Committee.
+September 26, 2014—Public Law 113-166, the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education Amendments of 2014 reauthorized and extended the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education Amendments (MD-CARE) of 2008.
+The bill added cardiac and pulmonary function to the research areas covered by the Wellstone Centers, added members to the Muscular Dystrophy Coordinating Committee, and specified twice-yearly meetings of the Committee.

 December 13, 2016—Public Law 114-255, the 21st Century Cures Act, establishes the Beau Biden Cancer Moonshot and NIH Innovation Projects, to carry out the BRAIN Initiative®, Precision Medicine Initiative, cancer research, and regenerative medicine.
-The law provides $1.5 billion for the BRAIN Initiative through FY 2026 from a special account established in the Treasury from which the funds will be transferred once appropriated.
+The law provided $1.5 billion for the BRAIN Initiative through FY 2026.

 Biographical Sketch of NINDS Director Walter J. Koroshetz, M.D.

-At the NIH, Dr. Koroshetz has held leadership roles in a number of NIH and NINDS programs including the NIH’s BRAIN Initiative, the Traumatic Brain Injury Center collaborative effort between the NIH intramural program and the Uniformed Health Services University, and the multi-year work to develop and establish the NIH Office of Emergency Care Research to coordinate NIH emergency care research and research training.
-Before joining NINDS, he served as Vice Chair of the neurology service and Director of stroke and neurointensive care services at Massachusetts General Hospital (MGH).
-He was a professor of Neurology at Harvard Medical School (HMS) and led neurology resident training at MGH between 1990 and 2007.
-Over that same period, he co-directed the HMS Neurobiology of Disease Course with Drs.
-Edward Kravitz and Robert H Brown.
+Before joining NINDS, Dr. Koroshetz served as Vice Chair of the neurology service and Director of Stroke and Neurointensive Care Services at Massachusetts General Hospital (MGH).
+He was a professor of neurology at Harvard Medical School (HMS) and led neurology resident training at MGH from 1990 to 2007.
+Over that same period, he co-directed the HMS Neurobiology of Disease Course with Edward Kravitz, M.D., and Robert H Brown, M.D.

 NINDS Directors